 New Zealand

-New Zealand consistently ranks as one of the most entrepreneur-friendly countries in the world, and in 2025, it remains a top choice for founders who value simplicity, transparency, and regulatory ease.
-Its streamlined business registration process, strong legal protections, and low compliance burden make it especially attractive to small businesses, consultants, and digital-first startups.
+New Zealand consistently earns its place among the most entrepreneur-friendly countries in the world.
+In 2026, it stays a top choice for founders who value simplicity, transparency, and low regulatory friction.
+Its streamlined registration process, strong legal protections, and minimal compliance burden make it especially attractive to small businesses, consultants, and digital-first startups who want to move fast without fighting the system.

-While the domestic market is small, the operating environment is stable, trusted, and ideal for remote-first or export-oriented ventures.
+The domestic market is small, no question.
+But the operating environment is stable, trusted, and purpose-built for remote-first or export-oriented ventures that don’t need a large local customer base to grow.

 • One of the highest Ease of Doing Business scores globally